-Though not exactly monuments, the KCCA Katale held on Sundays and Nakasero market are not to be skipped during your walking tour of Kampala city, perfect for travelers who love to shop and are looking for colourful places to photograph
+Though not exactly monuments, the KCCA Katale held on Sundays and Nakasero market is not to be skipped during your walking tour of Kampala city, perfect for travelers who love to shop and are looking for colorful places to photograph

 - The Gaddafi Mosque

 Gaddafi National Mosque is located at Kampala Hill in the Old Kampala area of Kampala, Uganda.

 Completed in 2006, it can hold up to 20,000 visitors at once.
 From the top of the tower, visitors can enjoy views of the whole of Kampala.

 The administrative building for East Africa’s oldest University established in 1922, constructed with funding from the colonial development fund, the building was designed to partly resemble the senate building at the University of London to which Makerere College was then affiliated.

 The Journey depicts five youthful individuals, among which three of them are carrying a flag, taking steps up on a pedestal the five decades Uganda has passed through as an independent state.
 It can be found at the Kololo independence grounds.